January 2022 Afghanistan earthquakes: Tectonic setting

 Afghanistan is situated within the broad and complex zone of collision between the Arabian plate, the Indian plate and the Eurasian plate.
 The western part of the country is subdivided into the North Afghan Platform to the north and a series of accreted terranes to the south.
 The North Afghan Platform has remained relatively tectonically stable since the Variscan Orogeny during the Late Palaeozoic, when it became part of Eurasia.
 To the south there is a collage of continental fragments and magmatic arcs that have been progressively accreted, particularly in the Mesozoic period.
 The boundary between these two crustal areas is the major right-lateral strike-slip Harirud (or Herat) Fault, which is far less seismically active than the Chaman Fault that runs through the east of the country.
 To the north of the Harirud Fault, the near parallel Band-e Turkestan Fault does show signs of recent activity, also in a right-lateral sense.

 Earthquake

-The earthquake was located near the border with Turkmenistan.
+The epicenter was located near the border with Turkmenistan.
 It was initially reported with a magnitude of 5.6.
 It was revised to 5.3 a few hours later.

 A foreshock with a magnitude of 4.9 occurred at 09:05 UTC, about 9 km (5.6 mi) to the southeast.
 According to the International Seismological Centre, the earthquake's focal mechanism corresponded to reverse faulting on a north–south striking plane.